Shanmukhanda Front

 Search Utility

-Software version 12.
-Provision to search complete archives by Krithi, Raga, artist, accompanist, venue, city, date - individually or in combination of any of these factors.
+Provision to search complete archives by krithi, raga, artist, accompanist, venue, city, date - individually or in combination of any of these factors.
 Formatted results will be produced in few seconds enabling the user to locate the particular concert of interest.
-Software can also produce individual catalogs.
+Software can also produce individual Catalogs for an artist or a classification.

 Catalogs